bambinos/bambi/docs/getting_started.rst

 A note on priors in Stan
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The above discussion assumes that one is using the PyMC3 backend for model fitting.
-Although custom priors can be specified using the same syntax when using the Stan backend, the variety of supported prior distributions is much more limited (the technical reason for this is that the Stan back-end requires us to explicitly add each distribution we wish to support, whereas the PyMC3 backend is able to seamlessly and automatically use any distribution supported within PyMC3).
+The above discussion assumes that one is using the PyMC3 back-end for model fitting.
+Although custom priors can be specified using the same syntax when using the Stan back-end, the variety of supported prior distributions is much more limited (the technical reason for this is that the Stan back-end requires us to explicitly add each distribution we wish to support, whereas the PyMC3 back-end is able to seamlessly and automatically use any distribution supported within PyMC3).
 If you plan to use uncommon distributions for your priors, we encourage you to use the PyMC3 back-end (which is also the default—so if you didn't explicitly specify the back-end, you're probably already using PyMC3).
-Note also that regardless of which backend you use, all prior distributions use the names found in PyMC3, and not in Stan or any other package (e.g., in Stan, a half-Cauchy prior is specified as a full Cauchy prior with a lower bound of 0, but in Bambi, you would use the PyMC3 convention and pass a ``'HalfCauchy'`` prior).
+Note also that regardless of which back-end you use, all prior distributions use the names found in PyMC3, and not in Stan or any other package (e.g., in Stan, a half-Cauchy prior is specified as a full Cauchy prior with a lower bound of 0, but in Bambi, you would use the PyMC3 convention and pass a ``'HalfCauchy'`` prior).

 Mapping priors onto terms
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once we've defined custom priors for one or more term, we need to map them onto those terms in our model.
+Once we've defined custom priors for one or more terms, we need to map them onto those terms in our model.
 Bambi allows us to do this efficiently by passing a dictionary of term -> prior mappings in any ``fit()`` or ``add()`` call (and also via a separate ``set_priors()`` method on the ``Model`` class).
 The keys of the dictionary the names of terms, and the values are the desired priors.
 There are also ``fixed`` and ``random`` arguments that make it easy to apply the same priors to all fixed or random effects in the model.
 Some examples:

 .. code-block:: python